 (c) disapply sub-paragraph (6).

-(8) Where an order is made under sub-paragraph (7) in respect of a company the administrator shall as soon as is reasonably practicable notify the registrar of companies.
+(8) Where an order is made under sub-paragraph (7) in respect of a further education body the education administrator shall as soon as is reasonably practicable notify the registrar of companies.

-(9) An administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (5).
+(9) An education administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (5).

-Discharge of administration order where administration ends
+Discharge of education administration order where education administration ends

 85